Log1x/socialproof/README.md

 * Simple debugging when configuring.
 * Automatically handles OAuth when fetching from API's such as Twitter.
 * Easily extendable and all PR's are very welcome. :heart:

+## New Features Planned

+* Be able to potentially allow an array of usernames to get passed and if an array of usernames is detected, return an array or object containing username => count – this would have to be done on each provider as well as making sure the API endpoints are going to a location that would be able to pull that data.
+Some API’s are more strict than others, so milage may vary no matter the approach.

 ## Current Platforms